Relintai/pandemonium_engine_docs/usage/best_practices/godot_notifications.md

-Godot notifications
+Pandemonium notifications
 ===================

-Every Object in Godot implements a
+Every Object in Pandemonium implements a `notification` method.
-`notification` method.
 Its purpose is to allow the Object to respond to a variety of engine-level callbacks that may relate to it.
 For example, if the engine tells a